La Palma – Cumbre Vieja Volcano Route

 Ferry to Santa Cruz de la Palma

-There are regular ferries to Santa Cruz de la Palma from the harbour town of Los Christianos in the southwest of Tenerife.
+From the harbour town of Los Christianos in the southwest of Tenerife you can take regular ferries to Santa Cruz de la Palma.
 Both ferry terminals are within walking distance of the town itself.
 Los Christianos is also the departure port for ferries to the other western Canary Islands of La Gomera and El Hierro.
 Similar to the planes of Icelandair, many of the ferries are named after local volcanoes. 🙂

 The Canary Islands Tourism website offers a handy overview of the ferry and plane connections between the islands.